stevedonovan/runner/readme.md

   -p, --prepend (default '') put this statement in body (useful for -i etc) -N, --no-prelude do not include runner prelude
-  -c, --compile-only  will not run program and copies it into current dir
+  -c, --compile-only  will not run program and copies it into current dir -r, --run  don't compile, only re-run

   Cache Management:
-  --create (string...) initialize the static cache with crates --add  (string...) add new crates to the cache (after --create) --edit  edit the static cache Cargo.toml
+  --add  (string...) add new crates to the cache --update update all, or a specific package given as argument --edit  edit the static cache Cargo.toml
-  --update update all, or a specific package given as argument --build rebuild the static cache
+  --build rebuild the static cache
+  --cleanup clean out stale rlibs from cache
-  --doc  display documentation (any argument will be specific crate name) --edit-prelude edit the default prelude for snippets --alias (string...) crate aliases in form alias=crate_name (used with -x)
+  --crates current crates and their versions in cache --doc  display documentation (any argument will be specific crate name) --edit-prelude edit the default prelude for snippets --alias (string...) crate aliases in form alias=crate_name (used with -x)